Millat Times

 Millat Times is an Indian digital news platform that publishes news and analysis in Urdu, Hindi, and English.
 Founded in 2016 by journalist Shams Tabrez Qasmi, it is headquartered in New Delhi.
-The platform covers a wide range of topics, including politics, social issues, minority rights, and international affairs.
-Known for its focus on stories it states are underrepresented in mainstream media, Millat Times has expanded its digital presence through a website, a YouTube channel, and various social media platforms.
+The platform reports on political developments, communal violence, minority rights, and related social issues, along with fact-checking reports, with a stated focus on stories that receive limited attention in mainstream media.
+It has expanded its digital presence through a website, a YouTube channel, and various social media platforms.

 Since its inception, Millat Times has received attention for its coverage of communal violence, minority issues, and fact-checking reports.
 It has also faced challenges, including social media restrictions and legal notices related to its reporting.
-Despite these challenges, the platform has been recognized by some journalists and public figures for what they describe as its contributions to independent and alternative media in India.
+Some journalists and public figures have described the platform as contributing to independent and alternative media in India.

 History

 Millat Times was founded in 2016 by journalist Shams Tabrez Qasmi, who serves as its Chief Editor.
-It was launched in January 2016 at a seminar in Mumbai, which was attended by Rabey Hasani Nadwi, then President of the All India Muslim Personal Law Board.
+The platform was launched in January 2016 at a seminar in Mumbai attended by Rabey Hasani Nadwi, then President of the All India Muslim Personal Law Board.

-Initially, it started as an Urdu-language digital news platform, and in April 2016, it launched an English edition.
+Initially launched as an Urdu-language digital news platform, it introduced an English edition in April 2016.
 Muhammad Irshad Ayub served as one of the founding members and as the first editor of the English portal.
-It later expanded to include a Hindi edition as well.
+It later expanded to include a Hindi edition.

-In 2017, it launched a YouTube channel under the same name.
-The channel's first interview featured Lok Sabha MP Asaduddin Owaisi.
+In 2017, Millat Times launched a YouTube channel under the same name.
+Its first interview featured Lok Sabha MP Asaduddin Owaisi.
 As of December 2020, some videos had over one million views, and the channel had more than 800,000 subscribers.